 Frequently Asked Questions:

 1. How long can a person live after LVAD?

 A left ventricular assist device (LVAD) implantation has led to improvement in the quality of life, and rate of survival in most patients with chronic heart failure, who are waiting for heart transplantation, or those who cannot tolerate an open-heart surgery due to their age or other health conditions, or in those who simply want to revive the functioning of the heart.
 A person can live from 5 to 7 years post-implantation.
 There are reports that some patients have lived up to 13 years as well.

 2. Can I exercise with LVAD?

-Maintaining a healthy body weight by following a healthy lifestyle and exercise is very important for a healthy heart.
+Maintaining a healthy body weight by following a healthy lifestyle and exercising is very important for a healthy heart.
 Exercising is safe and beneficial for individuals with LVAD.
-Low-intensity exercises like walking, yoga, can be done regularly based on the individual’s conditions.
+Low-intensity exercises like walking, and yoga, can be done regularly based on the individual’s condition.
 Talk to your doctor about the types of exercises that suit your condition.
 Make sure to avoid heavy and strenuous exercises.